“Impossible is just an opinion.” Paolo Coelho

-Learning Support Assistants: Mr D Charman, Ms C Davey, Ms A Clarke
+Learning Support Assistants: Ms C Davey, Mr J Subberwal.

 The Learning Support Team (LST) is staffed by a SENCO (Gill Brander) and Learning Support Assistants (LSAs).
 There is a dedicated room for Learning Support, allowing us to offer a smaller, less formal space to support students.
 The department has a number of laptops available for student use, as well as provision to support organisation and social, emotional wellbeing.

 As a fully inclusive school, students with SEND follow the same KS3 curriculum as their peers and complete the full complement of GCSEs and A Levels.
 On very rare occasions where students are struggling to maintain the intensity of study, a reduced number of subjects is considered in consultation with parents/carers.
 We believe in all students having equal opportunity and access to a broad and balanced curriculum, along with a fully inclusive extra-curricular programme.
 Students with SEND contribute greatly to our school’s music and drama activities, as well as sporting events and teams.